huutri148/fucking-algorithm/algorithm/recursion.md

 programs as all functions will remain in the stack until the case is reached.
 It also has greater time requirements because of function calls and returns overhead.

-** What are the advantages of recursive programming over iterative programming**
+## 6.What are the advantages of recursive programming over iterative programming

 Recursion provides a clean and simple way to write code.
 Some problems are inherently recursive like tree traversals, TOH, etc. We can write such codes also iteratively with the